Inorganic core–shell assemblies for closing the artificial photosynthetic cycle

-Co oxide (Co3O4) nanotubes are shown to act as efficient water oxidation catalyst when driven with a visible light sensitizer (pH 7).
-The nanotubes form the core of a Co3O4-SiO2 core–shell nanotube design for separating the carbon dioxide photoreduction from the oxygen evolution reaction.
-Amorphous dense phase silica of a few nanometer depth is shown to conduct protons while blocking molecular oxygen.
-Organic molecular wires embedded in the silica shell provide controlled charge transport between the light absorber on one side and the Co3O4 catalyst on the other side.
+Co oxide (Co 3O 4) nanotubes are shown to act as an efficient water oxidation catalyst when driven with a visible light sensitizer (pH 7).
+The nanotubes form the core of a Co 3O 4–SiO 2 core–shell nanotube design for separating the carbon dioxide photoreduction from the oxygen evolution reaction.
+Amorphous dense phase silica of a few nanometers depth is shown to conduct protons while blocking molecular oxygen.
+Organic molecular wires embedded in the silica shell provide controlled charge transport between the light absorber on one side and the Co 3O 4 catalyst on the other side.
 Hence, the silica shell is suitable as a membrane of an assembly for closing the photosynthetic cycle on the nanometer scale under product separation.